-As you begin thinking about being an international missionary, take some time ask yourself some questions- where are my strengths, where do I need to grow, am I living on mission now, do I have affirmation from my elders, etc. Below are two tools that should help you do a self assessment as you think about serving overseas.
-Process these results with your community group leader or local elder and ask them to help your grow in these areas.
+As you begin thinking about being an international missionary, take some time ask yourself some questions- where are my strengths, where do I need to grow, am I living on mission now, do I have affirmation from my elders, etc. Below are two tools that should help you do a self-assessment as you think about serving overseas.
+Process these results with your community group leader or local elder and ask them to help you grow in these areas.

 Being a cross-cultural missionary is a high calling.
 With this calling comes a need to examine oneself and begin developing a plan to grow in areas that make you more like Christ and equip you to be the most effective servant as possible.
 Before your assessment interview, take some time to ask yourself the following questions.
 Where are you excelling and where do you need to grow?

 The following are the three key areas for missionary preparedness:

 Knowing: Knowing God, His Word & His Mission.